Naproxen/esomeprazole (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use any other NSAID medicine unless your doctor tells you to.
-Some examples of other NSAIDs are aspirin, celecoxib, diclofenac, or ibuprofen.
+Some examples of other NSAIDs are aspirin, celecoxib, diclofenac, diflunisal, ibuprofen, or salsalate.

-- Some medicines can affect how naproxen/esomeprazole works.
+- Some foods and medicines can affect how naproxen/esomeprazole works.
 Tell your doctor if you are using any of the following:

-- Cholestyramine, cilostazol, clopidogrel, cyclosporine, diazepam, digoxin, erlotinib, ketoconazole, lithium, methotrexate, mycophenolate mofetil, probenecid, rifampin, St John's wort, tacrolimus, voriconazole
+- Cholestyramine, cilostazol, clopidogrel, cyclosporine, diazepam, digoxin, erlotinib, ketoconazole, lithium, methotrexate, mycophenolate mofetil, pemetrexed, probenecid, rifampin, St John's wort, tacrolimus, or voriconazole

 - Blood pressure medicines